digbmc/media-medea/play.md

 *Media/Medea* is a play by Pulitzer-winning playwright James Ijames which reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.

-An open-access version of Ijames' script will be made available here following the world premier of the play at Bryn Mawr College and the Community College of Philadelphia in April 2023.
+An open-access version of Ijames' script will be made available here following the world premiere of the play at Bryn Mawr College and the Community College of Philadelphia in April 2023.

 ---